William Wood was born in Blanshard, Perth, Ontario on 31st January 1897.

 The 1901 census for Canada on Ancestry.co.uk shows that the Wood family was living in the District of Perth in the Province of Ontario.
 Head of the household was Alexander Wood 47, who was born on the 6th October 1856 in Scotland.
 He had emigrated to Canada with his wife Margaret (Maggie) also born in Scotland, in 1880.
 Alexander was a Farmer by trade, he and his wife Maggie had seven children listed at home in 1901.
 They were, Jane, 19 born 11/8/1881, John, age 17 born 29/7/1883, James, age 15 born 10/2/1886, George, age 10 born 22/10/1891, David, age 7 born 24/8 1894, William, aged 4 was born on the 31st January 1897 and Annabell, age 2 born 21/10/1899.

 I cannot trace the family on any census forms after 1901.

-Williams was drafted into the 1st Depot battalion of the Canadian Army on 26th October 1917 at Stratford, Ontario and had his medical on 28th March 1918 when he was described as being 5ft 5 ins tall with a ruddy complexion, blue eyes and light brown hair.
+Williams army records tell us that he was drafted into the 1st Depot battalion of the Canadian Army on 26th October 1917 at Stratford, Ontario and had his medical on 28th March 1918 when he was described as being 5ft 5 ins tall with a ruddy complexion, blue eyes and light brown hair.
 He gave his father Alexander Wood as next of kin, address St. Mary’s Ontario, religion, Presbyterian, status, single and trade, Labourer.